jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 <a name="revisions"></a>
 ####Stage input and revision selection

-When you manually run a stage, or if that stage runs because the stage before it completes, it selects its input revision (usually a build number) based on the following procedure:
+When you run a stage manually, or if it runs because the stage before it is completed, the running stage selects its input revision.
+Usually, the input revision is a build number.
+To select the input revision, the stage follows this process:

-1. If a specific revision is selected, use that.
+1. If a specific revision is selected, use it.
 2. If a specific revision is not specified, search previous stages until a stage is found that uses the same input.
-Find the last successfully run revision of that input and use that.
+Find and use the last successfully run revision of that input.
-3. If a specific revision is not specified, and no other stages use the specified source as input, use the latest revision of the input
+3. If a specific revision is not specified and no other stages use the specified source as input, use the latest revision of the input.

 <a name="multi"></a>
 ####Multistage deployments